Tom Cox (British politician)

-Thomas Michael Cox (19 January 1930 – 2 August 2018) was a British Labour Party politician who was the Member of Parliament (MP) for Wandsworth Central from 1970 to 1974 and then for Tooting from 1974 to 2005.
+Thomas Michael Cox (19 January 1930 – 2 August 2018) was a British politician who was the Member of Parliament (MP) for Wandsworth Central from 1970 to 1974 and then for Tooting until 2005.
+He was a member of the Labour Party.

 Early life

 Cox was educated at a state school and the London School of Economics after which, according to his entry in Who's Who, he became an "electrical worker".

 Political career

 He served as an alderman of Fulham Borough Council from 1960 to 1965, and as a Councillor for Halford Ward on the London Borough of Hammersmith and Fulham from 1964 to 1967, as well as serving on the Inner London Education Authority.

 Before being elected for Wandsworth Central in 1970, he had stood unsuccessfully for Stroud in 1966.
 He served as a whip in the Wilson and Callaghan Governments.
 He lived in Southfields in the London Borough of Wandsworth.